featheredtoast/satisfactory-monitoring/README.md

 Start satisfactory, and run `docker compose up -d` from the `satisfactory-monitoring` directory.

 Navigate to `localhost:3000`.
 Log in with username: admin, password: admin.
-You should now see the dashboard.
-Navigate to the left side for available dashboards.
+You should now be able to see the dashboards.
+Use the navigation on the left side to view available dashboards.

 ### Remove environment